apify/actor-whitepaper/README.md

 <!-- TODO: We should provide the full list here eventually, for a complete reference. -->

-2. Custom-defined environment variables (potentially secured with encryption) that are then passed to the actor process both on Apify platform and in local development.
+Custom-defined environment variables (potentially secured with encryption) that are then passed to the actor process both on Apify platform and in local development.
-For details, see [.actor/ACTOR.json](#TODO) file.
+These are defined in the [.actor/ACTOR.json](/pages/ACTOR.md) file.

 **Node.js**